MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-version-storage-for-your-organization.md

 - Weekly versions (versions created at the beginning of the week) beyond 180 days or more, is available indefinitely until the maximum 500 count limit has reached.
 The service trims the intermediate versions as the above milestones are reached.

 Take an example of file with a consistent version creation pattern between the months of June till Jan.
-Under Automatic setting, intermittent versions will be purged as the versions age resulting in ~94% reduction in version storage used compared to applying count limits only.
+Under Automatic setting, intermittent versions are purged as the versions age resulting in ~94% reduction in version storage used compared to applying count limits only.

 :::image type="content" source="media/version-history/automatic-limit-impact-version.PNG" alt-text="automatic limit impact":::